agrc/gis.utah.gov/_posts/2015-12-21-nad83-and-webmercator-projections.md

   - projections
   - web applications
 date: 2015-12-21 12:11:45 -0700
 title: The Earth is Not Round!
-Utah, NAD83 and WebMercator Projections
+Utah, NAD83 and Web Mercator Projections
 categories:
   - Featured
 ---